 For redeemable preferred stock, guidance has been captured to require assessment of OTTI whenever mandatory redemption rights or sinking fund requirements do not occur.
 Although preferred stock may indicate “required” elements, failing to provide dividends, or contribute to a sinking fund, may not be considered an act of default or require liability recognition from the issuer.
 Not receiving preferred stock provisions does not turn the holder of preferred stock into a creditor, and a redemption right cannot force a company to redeem shares.
 However, if an issuer fails to comply with “required” components, reporting entities should assess whether the preferred stock is other-than-temporarily impaired.

 For perpetual preferred stock, the other-than-temporary impairment guidance has been revised to mirror guidance for other equity investments (e.g., common stock).
 As perpetual preferred stock will be reported at fair value, upon recognition of an OTTI, any unrealized losses will be realized, and the-then current fair value will become the new cost basis.
 Subsequent variations in fair value are treated as unrealized gains or losses.

+Comments received from interested parties noted that proposed impairment guidance for perpetual preferred stock could be enhanced if written similar to existing impairment guidance in SSAP No. 30R—Unaffiliated Common Stock.
+Final proposed language in Exhibit A mimics the language in SSAP No. 30R.

 Preferred Stock Income / Redemption